 Here are some more helpful links to help children practise at home:

 As requested, here are links to some mental arithmetic games/practise:

 Mental addition and subtraction loop game (you select the options eg within 10 will be numbers less than 10 etc).
 Click here.

 Speed Challenge - you select the topic and the length of time you have to answer the problem.
 Useful mental maths test practise.
 Click here.

 Hit the Button: quick fire number bonds, times tables and division facts.
 Click here.

 The Internet is fantastic but you need to be safe.
-To achieve this you need to be aware of the dangers and follow a set of rules.
-The activities below will help to remind you of the rules and to keep you safe when online.
-Click on the underlined text to follow the link to the activity.
+To achieve this you need to be aware of dangers and follow a set of rules.
+The activities below will help to remind you of the rules and keep you safe when online.